hyunjunian/Poor-Charlie-s-Almanack/en.md

 The third layer consists of the security analysts employed by investment banks.
 These security analysts receive enormous salaries, sometimes set in seven figures after bidding wars.
 The hiring investment banks recoup these salaries from two sources: 1) commissions and trading spreads borne by security buyers, some of which are rebated as “soft dollars” to money managers, plus 2) investment banking charges paid by corporations that appreciate the enthusiastic way their securities are being recommended by the security analysts.

 There is one thing sure about all this complexity, including its touches of behavior lacking the full punctilio of honor: Even when nothing but unleveraged stock picking is involved, the total cost of all the investment management, plus the frictional costs of fairly often getting in and out of many large investment positions, can easily reach 3 percent of foundation net worth per annum if foundations, urged on by consultants, add new activity year after year.
 This full cost doesn’t show up in conventional accounting.
 But that is because accounting has limitations and not because the full cost isn’t present.

-> This full cost doesn’t show up in conventional accounting.
-But that is because accounting has limitations and not because the full cost isn’t present.
->

 Next, we come to time for a little arithmetic: It is one thing each year to pay the croupiers 3 percent of starting wealth when the average foundation is enjoying a real return, say, of 17 percent before the croupiers’ take.
 But it is not written in the stars that foundations will always gain 17 percent gross, a common result in recent years.
 And if the average annual gross real return from indexed investment in equities goes back, say, to 5 percent over some long future period, and the croupiers’ take turns out to remain the waste it has always been, even for the average intelligent player, then the average intelligent foundation will be in a prolonged, uncomfortable shrinking mode.
 After all, 5 percent minus 3 percent minus 5 percent in donations leaves an annual shrinkage of 3 percent.